RankMansi/ML_Prediction_On_User_Inputs/README.md

 # Predictions based on User Inputs

-This repository contains a machine learning model that predicts ages and heights based on user inputs.
-The model is trained using [describe your dataset/source].
+This repository contains a machine learning model that predicts based on user inputs.

 ## Features

-- **Prediction Model**: Utilizes [mention the ML algorithm or framework used] to make predictions.
+- **Prediction Model**: Utilizes Linear Regression to make predictions.
 - **User Input Interface**: Provides a user-friendly interface to input data for predictions.

 ## Requirements